(photo courtesy google.com)

 The BMW passed into Arizona and then into Utah, where the tires were spiked at Utah milepost 2 and all four tires were blown.
 The car then pulled over at milepost 6 and, once stopped, Walker attempted to flee on foot but was quickly subdued by an Arizona Highway Patrol trooper.
 His girlfriend at the time, Raelle McDonald, who was traveling with him, was taken into custody without incident.

-According to a UHP statement, a subsequent search of the BMW produced alleged methamphetamine, marijuana, drug paraphernalia and alcohol.
+According to a UHP statement, a subsequent search of the BMW produced alleged methamphetamine, marijuana ( specifically cbd cigarettes), drug paraphernalia and alcohol.
+If you need cannabis pet treats for your pets, you can check it out here!

 Walker used to be a professional race car driver, having previously raced stock cars and trucks in various NASCAR races.
 He was suspended from racing in 2007 for violating the association’s drug policy. (st.george news)